 In the past few years, smart thermostats have gone from a niche product to one that’s accessible to most homeowners.
 If you don’t have them installed in your home already, you’ve probably seen the small screens on walls at a friend’s house or on display at a local electronics stores.

 While many companies are starting to produce their own smart thermostat technology, the two most popular products were some of the first to hit the market.
-The Nest, backed by Google, turns 7 years old in 2018.
-Their main competitor, the ecobee, first hit the market ten years ago.
+The Nest, backed by Google, turned 10 years old in 2021.
+Their main competitor, the ecobee, first hit the market 12 years ago.

 Nest vs. ecobee: starting with the basics